 Nobody will match Tesla in range.
 That’s because Porsche and Audi build their cars and their battery packs like a tank.
 You can make one prediction for sure: the Taycan will be well put together.

-It’s a Porsche – get it?
+It’s a Porsche –

 Yes, Tesla has its die-hard fanboys, but Porsche fans have been at it for a long time.
 A very long time.